-There have been, and in the future may be, attempts to gain unauthorized access to our information technology systems in order to steal information about our technology, financial data or other information or take other actions that would be damaging to us.
+There have been, and in the future are likely to be, attempts to gain unauthorized access to our information technology systems in order to steal information about our technology, financial data or other information or take other actions that would be damaging to us.
 Such attacks may be pursued through electronic means or through damage or destruction of, or other denial of access to, a facility where our servers are housed.
-Although we have taken steps to prevent such disruptions and security breaches, there can be no assurance that attacks by unauthorized users will not be attempted in the future, that our security measures will be effective, that we will quickly detect an attack or that a successful attack would not be damaging.
+If we expand our emphasis on selling security-related solutions, we may become a more attractive target for attacks on our infrastructure.
+Although we have taken steps to prevent such disruptions and security breaches, there can be no assurance that attacks by unauthorized users will not be attempted in the future, that our security measures will be effective, that we will quickly detect an attack, or that a successful attack would not be damaging.
 Any widespread interruption of the functioning of our network or services would reduce our revenues and could harm our business, financial results and reputation.
 Any insurance coverage we carry may not be sufficient to cover all or a significant portion of the losses we could suffer from a successful attack.
 Any successful breach of the security of our information systems could lead to the unauthorized release of valuable confidential information, including trade secrets, material nonpublic information about our financial condition and sensitive data that others could use to compete against us.
 Such events could likely harm our business and reputation.
 In addition, we offer services designed to address the Internet security needs of our customers.
 Any failure of those solutions to operate effectively or to provide benefits promised by us could reduce our revenues and harm or business and reputation.